Why choose the iPhone 12 Pro Max?

 Pro camera system

-The iPhone 12 Pro Max's camera boasts an impressive new Night Mode powered by the phone's A14 Bionic chip (more on that later) and LiDAR depth scanning technology (the same stuff NASA is using for its next Mars landing – more on that later, too).
+The iPhone 12 Pro Max's camera boasts an impressive new Night Mode powered by the phone's A14 Bionic chip (more on that later) and LiDAR depth scanning technology (a similar type of technology applied in driverless cars, underwater exploration, space exploration, etc. – more on that later, too).
 The result is a camera capable of taking some of the clearest, sharpest night-time images you've ever seen.
 The night portrait mode is particularly impressive, using depth mapping to pick out the subject and separate it from the background while keeping an absurd amount of detail.

 The camera is just as good in the day time and with the iPhone 12 Pro Max you're getting an even better camera than with its little brother, the iPhone 12 Pro.
 The Pro Max's telephoto lens has an ƒ/2.2 aperture compared to the Pro's 2.0 aperture.
 You also get 12x digital zoom as opposed to 10x, and sensor-shift optical image stabilisation so your shots will be steady even if your hands aren't.

 The iPhone 12 Pro Max offers 10-bit HDR video recording and even records in Dolby Vision – this is what film studios use, and it's right here in a phone.
-The camera captures 700 million colours so your videos will be really vivid and lifelike.
-You can even edit your Dolby Vision videos in iMovie, Clips or the Photos app.
+You can record 4K video footage at up to 60 frames per second (fps) and 1080p high-definition videos at up to 240 fps.

 Ceramic Shield is Apple's all-new way of protecting its handsets.
 While it looks like the kind of glass display you've seen on phones for years, the front of the iPhone 12 Pro Max is actually made of nano-ceramic crystals.
-These are really tough little things that Apple has managed to not only form into a glass panel but to make transparent..
+These are really tough little things that Apple has managed to not only form into a glass panel but to make transparent.
+The company claims it offers up to 4x more protection than previous iPhone models..

-The upshot is you get a stronger screen, one that's four-times better at not cracking when dropped, while losing nothing in terms of the display quality.
+The upshot is you get a stronger screen, one that's more durable and better at not cracking when dropped, while losing nothing in terms of the display quality.
 The front and back of the iPhone 12 Pro Max also benefit from what Apple calls a dual ion-exchange process that makes the phone scratch-resistant.

 6.7-inch Super Retina XDR display